Quantum Information Scrambling: From Holography to Quantum Simulators: Trapped ions

 \subsection{The M{\o}lmer-S{\o}rensen scheme}

-The M{\o}lmer-S{\o}rensen scheme realizes the controlled-phase gate and long-range Hamiltonians for two qubits.
-In this scheme, a laser beam containing two frequency components $\omega_1$ and $\omega_2$, as shown in Fig.~\ref{MolmerSorensen}(a) is shone on the ions.
-The two frequencies are chosen close to the upper and lower motional sidebands, i.e. $\omega_0 \pm \omega_t \pm \Delta_t +\delta$, where $\omega_0$ is the energy spacing between the qubit states $\vert g\rangle$ and $\vert e\rangle$, and $\omega_t$ is the normal mode frequency of the ions, typically the frequency of the centre-of-mass mode.
-The Hamiltonian for a single ion interacting with two frequency laser field is given as
+In the M{\o}lmer-S{\o}rensen scheme, a laser beam containing two frequency components $\omega_1$ and $\omega_2$, as shown in Fig.~\ref{MolmerSorensen}(a) is shone on the ions.
+The two frequencies are chosen close to the upper and lower motional sidebands, i.e. $\omega_0 \pm \omega_t \pm \Delta_t +\delta$, where $\omega_0$ is the energy spacing between the qubit states $\vert g\rangle$ and $\vert e\rangle$, and $\omega_t$ is the normal mode frequency of the ions, typically the frequency of the center-of-mass mode.
+Depending on the laser frequencies and strengths, this scheme can realize a variety of qubit interactions, including controlled-phase gate between a given pair of qubits, or various long-range Hamiltonians with pairwise interactions between the qubits.